cri-o/cri-o/docs/crio.8.md

 **--read-only**: Setup all unprivileged containers to run as read-only.
 Automatically mounts the containers' tmpfs on '/run', '/tmp' and '/var/tmp'.

 **--registry**="": Registry to be prepended when pulling unqualified images.
 Can be specified multiple times.
+This option is deprecated, and it has no effect.

 **--root, -r**="": The CRI-O root directory. (default: "/var/lib/containers/storage")